Skip to contentSkip to navigationSkip to topbar

 how-does-twilio-console-sso-work page anchor

-SSO for Twilio Console supports SAML (Security Assertion Markup Language) 2.0 standard.
-Once SSO is configured, Twilio acts as a Service Provider (SP) and allows users to log in either via IdP-initiated flows or SP-initiated flows.
+SSO for the Twilio Console supports the SAML (Security Assertion Markup Language) 2.0 standard.
+After you configure SSO, Twilio acts as a service provider (SP) and lets users log in through IdP-initiated or SP-initiated flows.

-• Once the user is created, Twilio requires the user's email address to be the unique identifier (NameID as per SAML terminology) i.e. Twilio will expect the NameID value in SAML assertion to be the user's email address.
+• Twilio uses the user's email address as the unique identifier (NameID in SAML terminology) and expects the NameID value in the SAML assertion to match it.

-• When SSO is enforced, a user will only be able to log in by SSO.
-They can't log in using their password.
+• When SSO is enforced, a user can only log in with SSO.
+They can't log in with their password.

-1. SP-Initiated Login with Proof Key for Code Exchange (PKCE): Twilio SSO supports SP-initiated login (when the user starts their login process by visiting Twilio Console and entering their email address) PKCE to secure user authentication to Twilio.
-Any IdP-initiated login attempts to the Twilio Console (when a user clicks on the Twilio app, link, or tile from your IdP) are converted to SP-initiated and then proceed to authenticate the user by sending a SAML authentication request to your IDP.
+• SP-initiated login with Proof Key for Code Exchange (PKCE): Twilio SSO supports SP-initiated login, where the user starts the login process by visiting the Twilio Console and entering their email address.
+PKCE secures user authentication to Twilio.
+Any IdP-initiated login attempts to the Twilio Console (when a user clicks the Twilio app, link, or tile from your IdP) are converted to SP-initiated and then authenticate the user by sending a SAML authentication request to your IdP.

-2. SSO Enforcement for Users Based on Domains: Twilio SSO provides the ability to enforce SSO for users based on their email domains.
-Once you select the domains and enforce SSO on them -
+• SSO enforcement for users based on domains: You can enforce SSO for users based on their email domains.
+When you select domains and enforce SSO on them:

-1. All existing Managed Users belonging to those domains will get SSO-enforced
+• All existing managed users belonging to those domains become SSO-enforced.

-2. And any new managed users created for these domains will also get SSO enforced.
-The users will be required to set up their password during the initial log-in but from subsequent log-in sessions, they will be required to log in via SSO.
+• Any new managed users created for these domains are also SSO-enforced.
+Users must set up their password during the initial login, but subsequent logins require SSO.

-3. Once SSO is enforced for a user, they can't log in using their password.
-They can log in only using SSO.
+• After SSO is enforced for a user, they can only log in with SSO.

-3. Enable/Disable SSO for specific Managed Users: If you have any specific user(s) who should be allowed to log in without SSO then you can disable SSO for them using the Admin Center and enable it again as needed.
+• Activate or deactivate SSO for specific managed users: If you have specific users who need to log in without SSO, you can deactivate SSO for them in the Admin Center and activate it again as needed.

-4. Multiple SSO Profiles: Twilio Console now supports multiple SSO profiles.
-So if you have more than one IdPs that you want to configure with Twilio, you can do so.
+• Multiple SSO profiles: If you have more than one IdP that you want to configure with Twilio, you can create multiple SSO profiles.

 Configuring SSO for Twilio Console